The 5 best URL shorteners in 2025

 Best for: Social media managers and teams already living in the Hootsuite ecosystem.

-If your life revolves around scheduled posts, social analytics, and engagement metrics, Ow.ly just slips right into your workflow, making it easy to keep track of how all those tweets and posts are performing.
+If your life revolves around scheduled posts, social analytics, and engagement metrics, Ow.ly can fit neatly into your workflow.

 Key features: